kkuhn317/sploder-revival/README.md

 PHP Backend code used to power the Sploder Revival.

+The code is mostly complete and will only ever be updated to allow for running on newer PHP versions.

 ## Flash & Security Notice

 For using Sploder Revival securely as an end-user, we recommend you to download the official launcher directly from the [Sploder Revival website](https://sploder.net/).
 It will prompt you to download it when necessary.